930: A New Area Code for Indiana

 Q: If I have a home phone with the 812 area code and get a new cell phone, will the new cell phone’s number have the 930 area code?

-Q: Can’t the new area code apply only to wireless phones or only to landlines?
+Q: Can’t a new area code apply only to wireless phones or only to landlines?

 A: No. A 1995 FCC order forbids area codes from being applied to specific technologies, citing that doing so could put certain technologies at a competitive disadvantage.

-Q: Has anything been done to keep these changes from being needed?
+Q: Was anything done to keep these changes from being needed?

 A: While the addition of new area codes has been inevitable for most of North America, number conservation efforts have prolonged the life spans of many area codes.
 Years ago, the 812 area code was projected to exhaust its number supply by 2004.
 But conservation efforts by the state and the telecom industry successfully delayed that by a decade.

 Q: How long will it be before southern Indiana needs any more area code changes?

-A: Once 930 is implemented, the 930 and 812 area codes are projected to need no additional changes for another 71 years.
+A: The 930 and 812 area codes are projected to need no additional changes for another 71 years.

 Q: Will ten-digit dialing raise my telephone rates?

-A: Calls that are free now will remain free after the transition.
+A: Calls that were free before the transition are still free.
 Also, local calling areas are not affected by area code changes.

 Q: Where else has this happened?

 A: 39 states, including Indiana, have implemented new area codes within the last two decades or are doing so now.
 Central Indiana’s 317 area code was split in 1996, with the 219 area code in northern Indiana requiring the addition of new codes in 2001.
-All of Indiana’s neighboring states have either implemented new area codes through overlays, or are in the process of doing so.
+All of Indiana’s neighboring states have implemented new area codes through overlays.
+Four states (Connecticut, Maryland, Oregon, and West Virginia) have statewide ten-digit dialing, with a fifth (Idaho) now implementing it.

 Q: How common is the overlay concept, nationwide?

 A: All new area codes implemented in the United States since 2008 have used the overlay method.

 Q: Will other parts of Indiana need new area codes in the near future?

 Previous OUCC Fact Sheets: